vekatze/neut/book/src/statements.md

 }
 ```

-since `print("hello"); 123` isn't a value.
+The compiler can't reduce `print("hello"); 123` into a value, so it raises an error.

-Constants can be used just like ordinary variables:
+You can use constants just like ordinary variables:

 ```neut
 // define a constant